 Students may submit manuscripts with changes up until the 12 noon deadline.

 This category is the only category with a current exception to the requirement that a submission must be unpublished.
 You may submit work that has been previously published in a newspaper or trade magazine; however, the piece must have been published within the time that you have been enrolled as a University of Michigan student in the capacity that you are currently enrolled.
 That is, if you have been both an undergraduate student and are currently a masters student, and published a piece of narrative nonfiction during your undergraduate career, that piece is no longer eligible for this prize.
+Do not include information about previous publication with your submission.
+In the event that your entry wins the prize, immediately notify the Hopwood Program Manager about the publication credit so that it can be included in the announcement of the award.

 Only original work may be entered in the contest.
 Collaborations, translations, and adaptations are not acceptable.
 Only the written portion of mixed-media manuscripts may be submitted.